 I explained the premise of the movie and said, “Just watch.”
 She did, and after a little while, she too became engrossed.
 Both sisters ended up watching the whole film and found it to be very entertaining.
 While I would like to believe my adoration of ridiculous sci-fi and action films had finally passed on to my sisters, the more probable answer for their intrigue was that the movie stars Christian Bale, Matthew McConaughey, and Gerard Butler.

 Gerard Butler plays Creedy, Christian Bale’s BFF and fellow Dad-figure to the plethora of kiddies in the community.
 He and Quinn run a tight ship, making sure the castle is on lock down any time a dragon approaches.
-Some stuff happens – like the scene where the token idiot jeopardizes everyone’s safety by deciding he’s going to go pick some apples with his kids, even though Quinn told them it’s not safe.
 During this first half of the movie, we get a sense of what life is like for these people, but mostly, we get to watch Christian Bale sweaty and shirtless swinging a hammer…or an axe…I really don’t know which it was because I was too distracted by his glistening, bronzed chest.